This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 - Do not use the dishwasher for cast iron because the grease will stick inside the dishwasher.

 - Make sure you don’t switch between extreme temperatures while cleaning cast iron because temperature shocks make it crack.

 - Don’t cook very acidic foods like lemon or tomatoes on cast iron because they strip the metal.
 This can result in metal-tasting food.

 - Clean kettle ashes because they hold moisture- iron’s nemesis.

 Congratulations!
 You now know everything about maintaining your cast iron grill grate.
-Keep your grates clean, dry and seasoned to avoid that god awful rust.
-And in case the rust returns, this post will be there to help you shoo it.
+Keep your grates clean, dry, and seasoned to avoid that god-awful rust.
+And in case of the rust return, this post will be there to help you shoo it.